teloxide/teloxide/CODE_STYLE.md

 ## Documentation comments

 1. Documentation must describe _what_ your code does and mustn't describe _how_ your code does it and bla-bla-bla.
-2. Be sure that your comments follow the grammar, including punctuation, the first capital letter and so on.
+2. Be sure that your comments follow the grammar, including punctuation, the first capital letter and so on:
    ```rust
    // GOOD
    /// This function makes a request to Telegram.